chuksys/rest-api-node-express-mongoose/README.md

 This is a template I developed to get started with REST-API development projects.

+### ToDo

+[x] Install Express and Setup App
+[x] Setup Item Routes
+[x] Setup DB and Item Model
+[] Add Data Validation
+[] Add Authentication and API Authorization using JWT

 Feel free to fork/clone.

 ### Technologies Used